Abigail Wilson

 The values that matter most to me, both in work and in my personal life, are service, integrity, and community.
 I care deeply about helping people and doing things the right way, whether that’s in business, at home, or in everyday interactions.

 In our business, those values show up in very real ways.
-We created our Neighbors Helping Neighbors initiative to provide discounted or free plumbing services to neighbors who truly cannot afford needed repairs.
-Beyond that, one of my goals this year is to have our team volunteer their time on a quarterly basis to support and strengthen the communities we serve.
+Alongside my husband, Joe Cox, a Knoxville plumber and co-owner of Friendly Neighborhood Plumber, we created our Neighbors Helping Neighbors initiative to provide discounted or free plumbing services to neighbors who truly cannot afford needed repairs.
+We’ve been in enough homes to know that sometimes plumbing issues come at the worst possible time, and being able to step in and help in those moments means everything to us.
+Beyond that, one of my goals this year is to have our team volunteer their time on a quarterly basis, not just as a company, but as people who genuinely care about the communities we live and work in.